Applying for Certification

 Benefits of Certification

-These purchasing certification programs are important to people in purchasing and supply chain management for a number of valid reasons.
+These purchasing certification programs are important to people in purchasing and supply chain management in both private business and the public sector for a number of valid reasons.

 There is a growing realization in the business world that only professionals can get the job done in a professional manner.
 The American Purchasing Society award of certification provides general management a high degree of confidence in the ability and integrity of the people who have been or will be selected to do the job.